sinhaAbhiraj/react-firebase-excel/README.md

 2.Use 'npm install' to install all the modules.

-3.Use 'npm start' to run the machine on your local server.
+3.Use 'npm start' to run it on your local server.